Getting Started on Google Maps Platform: Project Setup and Budgeting Spend

 Once within the console application, navigate to the API menu, and hit “Enable APIs and Services” to be taken to the full library of Google Maps APIs, which can be enabled and disabled at will.
 Once APIs are created, you will need to create a matching API key or another form of credential to limit access to the API.

 Rogers: “One of the benefits of going through your AppGeo account is that we help manage your billing account.
 However, it is still helpful for you to fully understand what the costs and usage rates of your APIs are.
 As you advance to higher volume usage, working with AppGeo can save you between 15-70% on price depending on the API and the volume of usage. ”

 By going to the “Billing” tab you can get a somewhat accurate forecast as well as your current month to month costs from the platform.
 If you go to the reports it will provide a more detailed breakdown of your expenses from each project within your organization.
 AppGeo can help manage the expenses and needs of each Google Maps API project.
-As a premium partner, AppGeo can help you bundle projects within a single billing account to create savings through volume tiered pricing options from Google.
+As a Google Cloud partner, AppGeo can help you bundle projects within a single billing account to create savings through volume tiered pricing options from Google.

 How to Get the Most Value and Optimize Performance

 Holmes: “We offer a consulting program we call “Spatial IQ”, it’s focused around helping our clients best practices around the APIs.
 In particular, it looks at usage optimization.
 AppGeo has a lot of experience building simple and effective user interfaces around location intelligence.
 We can also help you navigate Google’s sometimes broad Terms of Service to determine how it applies to your use case.
 AppGeo also provides general Geospatial tool guidance, as well as cloud resourcing and deployment assistance.”